 Squeaking brakes is a sound you both hear and feel.
 In a car that you have had for a while, this will normally be a sign that you need to buy new brake pads or add brake oil, which is common auto maintenance.
 However, if you hear squeaking or grinding in a new car, it can signal a big problem.

-Squeaking brakes can occur for a number of reasons.
+Squeaking brakes can occur for many reasons.
 On the more trivial side with a new car, it can simply mean that the metal fibers in the brake pad are too close together.
 Once the pads wear down a little bit, this sound should subside.

 In a slightly more severe case, squeaking or grinding could mean there are faulty caliper pins in the vehicle’s braking system that are stuck in the “on” position.
 If this is the case, it means the brake is stuck against the rotor – causing the squeaking sound.
 To remedy this issue, the calipers might need to be replaced.
 Or, you might need new brake pads and rotors.

 A faulty braking system can be VERY dangerous to you and other drivers.
-If you recently bought a vehicle and are experiencing brake issues, they need to be addressed right away.
+If you recently bought a vehicle and are experiencing brake issues, they need to be addressed immediately to determine if it’s a lemon vehicle sound.

-When the status quo is normal, there should not be any sort of sound when you turn the steering wheel.
-If you are hearing any sort of awkward whining or creaking, it’s possible that there is a serious problem.
+When the status quo is normal, there should not be any sort of noise when you turn the steering wheel.
+If you are hearing any sort of awkward whining or creaking, there may be a lemon car sound.
 When you turn the steering wheel, the physical stress impacts several different parts of the vehicle.

 There are many potential causes for weird sounds coming from the steering column.
 Some of the common issues are: